Creative4U: MLLMs-based Advertising Creative Image Selector with Comparative Reasoning: Introduction

 In the digital era, online advertising has become a pivotal income stream for leading e-commerce platforms such as Amazon, Shopee and Taobao, fundamentally reshaping their revenue generation landscape.
 Creative images represent one of the most prevalent forms of online advertising, primarily due to their intuitiveness, effectiveness, and ease of understanding.
 To capture user attention and convey product messages, advertisers typically engage professional designers to create visually striking and semantically clear creative images.
 With the emergence of AI-generated content (AIGC) technologies, advertisers can now produce a substantial amount of visually diverse and semantically relevant creative images at minimal cost.
 Nevertheless, advertisers are confronted with a critical \textbf{dilemma}: the challenge of determining which specific images to display to their target users, as well as the lack of systematic guidelines for improving the quality of visual creatives.

-As shown in Fig. \ref{fig:intro}, to evaluate the effectiveness of creative images of one product, advertising platforms often employ an online display strategy, in which multiple images are displayed to users with small and equal traffic allocation.
+As shown in Fig.~\ref{fig:intro}, to evaluate the effectiveness of creative images of one product, advertising platforms often employ an online display strategy, in which multiple images are displayed to users with small and equal traffic allocation.
 This process allows the platform to obtain real user feedback in the form of click-through rates (CTR), which are then used to identify and prioritize high-performing creative images for future campaigns.
 Although accurate, this strategy becomes increasingly costly and inefficient as the number of creative images grows.
-In the academic community, many studies achieve accurate selection of advertising creative images via ranking strategies.
+In the academic community, many studies have achieved accurate selection of advertising creative images via ranking strategies.
 However, both the online display strategy and ranking strategies fail to provide an explanation for their selection decisions, making it difficult for designers or AIGC systems to receive meaningful feedback for improvement.
 Recently, an increasing number of researchers have leveraged MLLMs for image quality assessment and comparative selection, often accompanied by explicit reasoning processes.
 However, they predominantly focus on the evaluation of the quality of low-level aspects and aesthetics.
 As far as we know, \textbf{there is no framework for reasoning-induced creative image selection}.

 To address this gap, we establish a novel paradigm for efficient and explainable selection of high-performing advertising creative images.
 And we adopt a pair-wise strategy to design a comparative reasoning pipeline for selection.
 To this end, we construct the first comparative reasoning-induced creative dataset \textbf{CreativePair}, to facilitate explainable creative image selection.
 Specifically, we begin by conducting a comprehensive modeling of creative images, based on which we formulate a systematic \textit{Creative Evaluation Protocol} grounded in empirical insights.
-We then collect high-confidence samples, each consisting of two creative images, and manually annotate them according to the proposed protocol.
-Subsequently, we leverage the powerful open-source model Qwen2.5-VL-72B-Instruct to generate fine-grained Chain-of-Thought (CoT) comparative reasoning from the annotated data.
-The resulting CreativePair comprises 10K samples, with each accompanied by a label indicating the superior image and a comparative reasoning for the label.
+We then collect pairs of creative images and manually annotate them using the proposed protocol, and further employ the open-source model Qwen2.5-VL-72B-Instruct to generate fine-grained Chain-of-Thought comparative reasoning for each pair, resulting in the CreativePair dataset with 8K samples.